 1. Reverse Your Ceiling Fan Direction

 Ceiling fans are a good alternative to minimize the use of your AC unit in the summer and reduce potential energy consumption.
 However, instead of the usual clockwise rotation of the fans, adjust it to rotate counter-clockwise so it pushes cool air downwards.

 Your ceiling fan has a tiny switch for the purpose of redirecting its normal rotation.
 This way, your ceiling fan disperses cool air so you feel more comfortable in the summer months without having to lower the thermostat of your AC system.

 2. Dust, Dust, and More Dusting

-Did you know the more dust that gathers in your home, the less efficient electronics run?
+Did you know that the more dust that gathers in your home, the less efficient electronics run?
 If you have vents or computers, dust can cause overheating.

 — Northland Wholesale (@northlandwhsale) March 22, 2017

-3. Change Those Light Bulbs
+3. Use Energy-Efficient Light Bulbs

 4. Clean Your Power Outlets

 In order to eliminate dust, grime, and dirt on or around your power outlets, first turn off the power then unscrew the power plate covers.
 Use an all-purpose cleaner with a Q-tip to remove any excess grease, dust, or dirt.